rasztasd/rasztasd.github.io/_posts/2018-02-16-integration_test_with_docker.markdown

 categories: programming testing docker
 ---
 # Why containers are useful
 Using some kind of virtualization for testing a software is always a good idea.
-Containers are a kind of virtualization technology but it doesn't virtualize a whole computer, but only a smaller subset of functions (networking, filesytem and processes).
+Containers are a kind of virtualization technology but it doesn't virtualize a whole computer, but only a smaller subset of functions of a computer or operating system (networking, filesytem and processes).

 By using containers you can ensure that your program dependencies stay the same in every environment, just like it would in a virtual machine.
 You don't have to get the correct version of libraries and tools (for example apache http or a specific version of a database management system, or a specific version of java or go compiler) for each environment (be it a developer machine, staging or production server).